-This post will be drastically different!
+This article will be drastically different!

 STEP 1 IDENTIFY TREND

-For this exercise I will choose the GBPCHF currency pair.
+For this exercise, I will choose the GBPCHF currency pair.
 Let us start with a blank 4-hour chart and try to examine it.

 What do you think?